SolaceLabs/solace-tryme-cli/EXAMPLES.md

 // execute a specific acl-profile command from the named configuration

-__stm manage acl-profile --config cloud-broker.json --name acl-profile__
+stm manage acl-profile --config cloud-broker --name acl-profile

 // execute the default acl-profile command with settings defined on the default
 // configuration 'stm-cli-config.json', but with command-line overrides)

-__stm manage acl-profile --update --client-connect-default-action allow__
+stm manage acl-profile --update --client-connect-default-action allow

 NOTE: You can override any of the acl-profile parameters that are applied only for this instance of execution!

-// If you want to run a acl-profile purely command based on the command-line parameters
+// If you want to run a acl-profile entirely based on the command-line parameters
 // without any reference to recorded command settings, you can do so by specifying
 // requisite parameters in the command-line

-__stm manage acl-profile --create my-acl-profile --semp-url http://localhost:8080/SEMP/v2/config --semp-vpn default --semp-username admin --semp-password admin --client-connect-default-action allow__
+stm manage acl-profile --create my-acl-profile --semp-url http://localhost:8080/SEMP/v2/config --semp-vpn default --semp-username admin --semp-password admin --client-connect-default-action allow

 NOTE: The following examples demonstrate how to update an existing command settings in a configuration, as well as how to duplicate (copy) a command